Valter Bonacina: Playing career

-He spent the majority of his career playing for Atalanta (10 seasons, 7 of which in Serie A) and A.S.
-Roma (3 seasons), and retired in 2002.
+He spent the majority of his career playing for Atalanta (10 seasons, 7 of which in Serie A) and Roma (3 seasons), and retired in 2002.

 Coaching career

-From 2003 to 2007 he served as assistant manager of Atalanta.
-In July 2007 he was then moved in charge of the Allievi Regionali youth team, and was successively promoted at the helm of the Primavera under-19 team in July 2009.
+From 2003 to 2007, he served as assistant manager of Atalanta.
+In July 2007, he was then moved in charge of the Allievi Regionali youth team, and was successively promoted at the helm of the Primavera under-19 team in July 2009.

 On 8 January 2010, he was then appointed head coach of Atalanta in a caretaker role, following Antonio Conte's resignation from his managerial position at the club.
 He then guided Atalanta on a Serie A Week 19 game that ended in a 0–1 away loss to Palermo on 10 January 2009 and returned to his previous role after Bortolo Mutti was appointed as head coach the very next day.

-On 10 June 2011 he was announced as the new head coach of Lega Pro Prima Divisione club Foggia.
+On 10 June 2011, he was announced as the new head coach of Lega Pro Prima Divisione club Foggia.

 He coached the Under-19 squads in several clubs from 2012 to 2021.
 On 21 June 2021, he was hired as a head coach by Serie D club Villa Valle.
 He resigned on 3 November 2021, following a poor start to the season.